Buy now, pay later: Usage

-BNPL has been described as "similar to a credit card but without the hassles of an application process, card-swiping infrastructure, and separate limits for purchases and cash withdrawals".
+Transaction process

 Retailers that partner with BNPL financiers can offer customers the option to pay for purchases using BNPL.
 If a customer opts to complete the purchase using BNPL, the financier will typically carry out a soft credit check on the customer, and return a decision within seconds.
 The financier pays the merchant if approval is received, and offers the customer various repayment options.
 These may include delaying the payment for a short period of time, or spreading the full balance over several smaller payments.
+Grace periods on the debt can range anywhere from two weeks to a year or more.
+Typically, money is drawn directly and automatically from a user's credit or debit account.

 The service is offered for free to the customer, assuming repayment is made.
+This is often fronted financially by retail partners; in some cases merchants will pay nearly twice the rate charged by other credit-card issuers given the lucrativeness of the enterprise.
 BNPL financiers take a cut from the purchase price of anything they help the merchant to sell.
-This fee tends to be higher than typical credit or debit card transactions, with processing fees ranging from 2% to 8% per transaction, compared to 1.3% to 3.5% for credit cards.
+This fee tends to be higher than typical credit or debit card transactions, with processing fees ranging from 2% to 8% per transaction, compared to 1.3% to 3.5% for credit cards; this may vary by country.
+Merchants, though, are typically prevented from passing that cost on to consumers via a 'no-surcharge' clause, in contrast to what is typical for most other credit services.

-When consumers fall behind on payments, late fees are typically charged by their financiers, and persistently delinquent accounts may be sold to debt collection agencies.
+Credit limits for BNPL services are typically high, and repayment terms can range anywhere from six weeks to 5 years.
+Though interest-rates on the debt are typically low or absent on account of brand-service partnerships, they can sometimes be as high as 30%.
+Repayment of BNPL loans doesn't normally serve to benefit one's credit score.
+Reporting is generally biased towards late payments, which do serve to lower it if steps are not taken to repay them and avoid future delinquency.

+Additional, non-credit related services occasionally offered by BNPL providers, typically services that provide it as part of a digital wallet mechanism, include "enhanced security, bill splitting, discounts, online coupons, loyalty card storage, [and] cross-border remittance payments."